An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Privacy Guarantees

-Our results so far gives two options that are not fully satisfactory from the practical perspective when the number of users $n$ is large.
-One option is to come up with a graph $G$ such that $G^H$ is connected with high probability and use a large $\sigma_\Delta^2$ of $O(\rndn)$ as specified by the worst-case of Theorem~\ref{thm:diffprivacy}.
-Alternatively, we can work with the complete graph, which allows smaller $O(1/\rndn)$ variance (Theorem~\ref{thm:diffprivacy-complete}) but is intractable as all $n^2$ pairs of users need to exchange noise.
+Our results so far are not fully satisfactory from the practical perspective, when the number of users $n$ is large.
+Theorem~\ref{thm:diffprivacy} assumes that we have a procedure to generate a graph $G$ such that $G^H$ is guaranteed to be connected (despite dropouts and malicious users), and requires a large $\sigma_\Delta^2$ of $O(\rndn)$.
+Theorem~\ref{thm:diffprivacy-complete} applies if we pick $G$ to be the complete graph, which ensures connectivity of $G^H$ and allows smaller $O(1/\rndn)$ variance but is intractable as all $n^2$ pairs of users need to exchange noise.

-Instead, we propose a simple randomized procedure to construct a sparse network graph $G$ such that $G^H$ will be well-connected with high probability, and prove a DP guarantee for the whole process (random graph generation followed by \gopa) under much less noise than the worst-case.
+To overcome these limitations, we propose a simple randomized procedure to construct a sparse network graph $G$ such that $G^H$ will be well-connected with high probability, and prove a DP guarantee \emph{for the whole process} (random graph generation followed by \gopa), under much less noise than the worst-case.
 The idea is to make each (honest) user select $k$ other users uniformly at random among all users.
 Then, the edge $\{u,v\}\in E$ is created if $u$ selected $v$ or $v$ selected $u$ (or both).
-This is known as a \emph{random $k$-out graph} \cite{Bollobas2001a} or \emph{random $k$-orientable graph} \cite{Fenner1982a}.
-Such graphs are known for their very good connectivity properties \cite{Fenner1982a,Yagan2013a} and are used for instance in creating secure communication channels in distributed sensor networks \cite{Chan2003a}.
-We note that \gopa can be conveniently executed while constructing the random $k$-out graph.
-We have the following privacy guarantees.
+Such graphs are known as \emph{random $k$-out} or \emph{random $k$-orientable} graphs \cite{Bollobas2001a,Fenner1982a}.
+They have very good connectivity properties \cite{Fenner1982a,Yagan2013a} and are used in creating secure communication channels in distributed sensor networks \cite{Chan2003a}.
+Note that \gopa can be conveniently executed while constructing the random $k$-out graph.
+Recall that $\honestfraction = \rndn/n$ is the proportion of honest users.
+We have the following privacy guarantees (which we prove in Appendix~\ref{app:random_graph}).